Pride vs Humility: Differences, Charts, and Activities to Teach Your Kids

 Write down a list of positive affirmations with cut-outs or colored images that will remind your child to read them every day.

-When insecurity isn’t in the way, your child will have more emotional space to grow in a healthy way.
+When insecurity isn’t in the way, your child will have more emotional space to thrive.

 Activity #14